petergeoghegan/amcheck/README.md

   WHERE am.amname = 'btree' AND n.nspname = 'pg_catalog'
   -- Don't check pg_class (bt_index_parent_check() requires this):
   AND c.relname NOT LIKE 'pg_class%'
+  -- Don't check temp tables, which may be from another session:
+  AND c.relpersistence != 't'
   -- Function may throw an error when this is omitted:
   AND i.indisready AND i.indisvalid
   ORDER BY c.relpages DESC LIMIT 10;